wmeijer221/msc_thesis/README.md

 - `feature_construction.ipynb` which constructs the `IsFirstTimeContributor`, `SecondDegreeCentrality`, and `LinkIntensity` fields.
 - `subsampling.ipynb` which subsamples the PRs based on project size.
 - `feature_transformation.ipynb` which applies log-transform and feature scaling.
+- `visualization.ipynb` generates plots of the data.

 Afterwards, each of the analysis scripts contained in the `random_forest` and `logistic_regression` folders can be ran in any order.
 To then generate the feature importance plots, run `feature_importance`, which is located in the `random_forest` folder.

 Alternatively, you can run `run_all_notebooks.py --no-obfuscation` which runs all of the above as plain Python code.
-This skips the data obfuscation steps.
+This skips the data obfuscation steps and takes about 3 hours to complete.

 ## Repository Contents